mirego/absinthe_security/README.md

 ### `AbsintheSecurity.Phase.MaxDirectivesCheck`

-Restrict the number of directives used in queries.
+Restrict the number of directives that can be used in queries.

 ```elixir
 config :absinthe_security, AbsintheSecurity.Phase.MaxDirectivesCheck,